 Common Misconception #1: Bariatric Surgery is Dangerous.

 While it is a fact that any surgery carries some risk, recent advancements in this surgery have greatly reduced these risks.
 Today, most types of bariatric surgery can be performed laparoscopically.
-The laparoscope is a small, tube with a camera attached, which is inserted through small incisions in the abdomen.
-This is a low risk and minimally invasive procedure.It is also worth noting that the risk of death from surgery is considerably less for patients of the bariatric surgery than that of severely obese individuals that have not had the weight loss surgery.
-For reference, data that can be seen here, shows an incredible 89 percent reduction in the mortality rate due to specific weight related diseases including cancer, diabetes, and heart disease.
+The laparoscope is a small tube with a camera attached, inserted through small incisions in the abdomen.
+This is a low-risk and minimally invasive procedure.It is also worth noting that the risk of death from surgery is considerably less for patients of bariatric surgery Houston than that for severely obese individuals that have not had the weight loss surgery.
+For reference, data that can be seen here, shows an incredible 89 per cent reduction in the mortality rate due to specific weight-related diseases including cancer, diabetes, and heart disease.

 Common Misconception #2: Why Would I Bother When I Can Just Diet And Exercise?

-Whilst diet and exercise are incredibly important for both losing and maintaining weight loss, this may not be enough for some patients that are severely obese.
+Whilst diet and exercise are essential for losing and maintaining weight, this may not be enough for some patients that are severely obese.
 Changes in diet and exercise can result in weight loss, but many people will also struggle to keep this up, leading to them gaining their weight back.

-Obesity is a much more complex condition today, as it is not just caused by overeating and a lack of impulse control, but a condition resulting from many factors including genetic, biologic, behavioural, social and economic factors.
+Obesity is a much more complex condition today.
+It is not just caused by overeating and a lack of impulse control, but a condition resulting from genetic, biological, behavioural, social and economic factors.

-What happens to many people that lose weight from dieting alone, is that the body will compensate with biological changes, including an increased appetite and a slower metabolism, and these changes can often persist long term which leads to many putting their weight back on again.
+What happens to many people that lose weight from dieting alone, is that the body will compensate with biological changes, including an increased appetite and a slower metabolism.
+These changes can often persist long term which leads to many putting their weight back on again.

-Whilst you will typically lose 30-65 percent of excess body weight, results will also vary with gender, weight, age and physical condition or any medical conditions.
-The most important part in the success of bariatric surgery, is implementing and maintaining long-term changes in both your diet and lifestyle.
+Whilst you typically lose 30-65 per cent of excess body weight, results will also vary with gender, weight, age and physical condition or any medical conditions.
+The most crucial part in the success of bariatric surgery is implementing and maintaining long-term changes in your diet and lifestyle.

 The overall goal of bariatric surgery is to improve health, mobility and overall quality of life.
-Many view an ideal weight or clothing size as the barometer of success and set an unrealistic expectation.
-The bulk of the weight loss occurs in the first year after the surgery, but it is also common to regain a little bit of weight before stabilising.
+Many view an ideal weight or clothing size as the barometer of success and set unrealistic expectations.
+The bulk of the weight loss occurs in the first year after the surgery, but it is common to regain a little bit of weight before stabilising.

-Obesity is a much more complex condition today, as it is not just caused by overeating and a lack of impulse control, but a condition resulting from many factors including genetic, biologic, behavioural, social and economic factors.
+Obesity is a much more complex condition today.
+It is not just caused by overeating and a lack of impulse control, but a condition resulting from genetic, biological, behavioural, social and economic factors.

-What happens to many people that lose weight from dieting alone, is that the body will compensate with biological changes, including an increased appetite and a slower metabolism, and these changes can often persist long term which leads to many putting their weight back on again.
+What happens to many people that lose weight from dieting alone, is that the body will compensate with biological changes, including an increased appetite and a slower metabolism.
+These changes can often persist long term which leads to many putting their weight back on again.

 Misconception #3 Bariatric Surgery Will Make Me Thin

-Whilst you will typically lose 30-65 percent of excess body weight, results will also vary with gender, weight, age and physical condition or any medical conditions.
-The most important part in the success of bariatric surgery, is implementing and maintaining long-term changes in both your diet and lifestyle.The overall goal of bariatric surgery is to improve health, mobility and overall quality of life.
-Many view an ideal weight or clothing size as the barometer of success and set an unrealistic expectation.
-The bulk of the weight loss occurs in the first year after the surgery, but it is also common to regain a little bit of weight before stabilising.
+Whilst you typically lose 30-65 per cent of excess body weight, results will also vary with gender, weight, age and physical condition or any medical conditions.
+The most crucial part in the success of bariatric surgery is implementing and maintaining long-term changes in your diet and lifestyle.The overall goal of bariatric surgery is to improve health, mobility and overall quality of life.
+Many view an ideal weight or clothing size as the barometer of success and set unrealistic expectations.
+The bulk of the weight loss occurs in the first year after the surgery, but it is common to regain a little bit of weight before stabilising.